line/ts-remove-unused/README.md

 ## Introduction

-When you enable `compilerOptions.noUnusedLocals` for your TypeScript project, it's possible to detect declarations that are not referenced in your file.
+When TypeScript's `compilerOptions.noUnusedLocals` is enabled, it's possible to detect declarations that are not referenced in your file.

 ```typescript
 // TypeScript will throw error: 'a' is declared but its value is never read.